Wednesday, 10th March 2010

 • the complaint process - including a Complaint Checker

-The OPC investigates and concilliates to resolve disputes.
-You will need your own legal adivce to take somebody to Court if your rights are breached.
+The OAIC investigates and conciliates to resolve disputes.
+You will need your own legal advice to take somebody to Court if your rights are breached.